Student Code of Conduct

 Restorative Conference

-In cases where the respondent acknowledges a violation and where the involved parties have expressed a desire to jointly bring resolution to the incident, the case may be referred to a restorative conference.
-The director of Student conduct has the discretion to refer a complaint for a restorative conference when appropriate.
+In cases where the respondent acknowledges a violation and where the involved parties have expressed a desire to bring a joint resolution to the incident, the case may be referred to a restorative conference.
+The Director of Student Conduct has the discretion to refer a complaint for a restorative conference when appropriate.
 The following process will be used for the restorative conference process:

-3. If an agreement is not reached between the parties, additional correspondence will be sent by the facilitator and the case will revert back through the formal student conduct The case file will be appropriately updated.
+• If an agreement is not reached between the parties, additional correspondence will be sent by the facilitator and the case will revert back through the formal student conduct process.
+The case file will be appropriately updated.

 Administrative Hearing Officers